After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

 1. `Ctrl-X` and `Y` to save.

-1. UnionFS Cleaner will restart itself when it detects the config has changed.
+1. UnionFS Cleaner will restart itself when it detects config.json has changed.